Matt Koehl: As party leader

 In an attempt to disperse this view of him, Koehl traveled to West Germany and had his photograph taken with several former members of the original Nazi Party, publishing many of the images, chief among them one in which he shook hands with Nazi military officer Hans-Ulrich Rudel.
 These photographs were published alongside photos of people he had shaken hands with doing the same with Hitler, suggesting a connection between the leader of the Third Reich and Koehl.
 Another attempt to boost his opinion amongst extremists was his alliance with Danish Nazi leader Povl Riis-Knudsen, who became General Secretary of the WUNS.
-Koehl was very concerned with finding a way to get more people to join the group, and so as a solution, formed the National Socialist Liberation Front, a group targeting high school and college-aged people to join the movement.
-This group more or less failed in attracting people to the organization, and his attempts failed to stop the party's splitting.

 During Koehl's leadership of the group, they backed away from their attacks on other racial groups to instead focus on "positive" aspects of the Neo-Nazi ideology.
 He consolidated the Party, shutting down the California and Chicago units, and largely stopped the organization from pursuing the publicity stunts they under Rockwell were known for.
 Instead, the message was spread primarily through prerecorded messages from Koehl sent to telephones, urging the receiver to follow the "White Power message"; one example being his request that people in Washington, D.C. disobey the gun control laws and keep at least 100 rounds for every weapon they own.
 One plot Koehl's party became known for during the 1980s were "Victory Bonds", a scheme mimicking War bonds where money invested would be given back once Koehl achieved power.
 The U.S. Securities and Exchange Commission shut down Victory Bonds after they became aware of it in a failed suit from Rick Cooper to get his money back.